aspyct/site-source/source/openwrt/raspberry-pi.rst

 ..
 WARNING::
     The device will act as a DHCP server once powered up.
-    You migth want to keep it off you existing network until it's configured.
+    You might want to keep it off your existing network until it's configured.

 SSH into the device and change the root password.